-Foo Joon Liang is a partner at Gan Partnership, a firm he co-founded in 2011.
-He is a fellow of the Chartered Institute of Arbitrators (CIArb), UK; and is presently the chairman of the Malaysian branch of CIArb.
-He sits on the panel of arbitrators and adjudicators of the Asian International Arbitration Centre (AIAC) and is one of the first 10 Malaysian appointees to the panel of arbitrators of the Hainan International Arbitration Court.
+Joon Liang is the Immediate Past Chairman of the Malaysian Branch of CIArb and a Committee Member of the ICC Malaysia Arbitration Committee.
+He sits on the panel of arbitrators and adjudicators of the Asian International Arbitration Centre (AIAC) and the Securities Industry Dispute Resolution Center (SIDREC)’s Panel of Mediators and Adjudicators.
+He is one of the first 10 Malaysian appointees to the panel of arbitrators of the Hainan International Arbitration Court.

 Joon Liang often speaks at conferences and trains with the Malaysian Bar’s advocacy training programme for advocates.